kainsavage/teamclerks-blog/src/posts/rewriting-teamclerks-blog-with-sveltekit.md

 ---
 title: Rewriting the Blog (Again) - This Time with SvelteKit
-description: Another blog rewrite, this time using SvelteKit as a static HTML generator for better performance and developer experience
+description: Wherein I discuss yet another blog rewrite, this time using SvelteKit as a static HTML generator for better performance and developer experience
 date: '2024-08-15'
 hero: sveltekit-blog-rewrite.png
 bluesky_post_id: 3lwhqba4q3k2k
 categories:
   - sveltekit
   - svelte
+  - blog
+  - technology
+  - personal-projects
 published: true
 ---

 As I do every year or two, I've rebuilt my blog with a new technology stack.
 This time, I'm using **SvelteKit** as a static HTML generator.

+I know, I know - I keep doing this to myself.
+Every time some new framework comes along with buzz, I get the itch to try it out by rewriting my blog.
+It's like a compulsion at this point.
+But this time feels different.
+Maybe it's because I'm getting older and more pragmatic, or maybe it's because SvelteKit actually delivers on what it promises.

 ### Why SvelteKit?